terentevmn/CAI-Final-Assignment/README.md

 - Clear: the clear button clears your canvas and all history to it.
 - Random: imports a random drawn facade from the dataset.
 This can be used as basis for your drawing, for example.

+Furthermore, there is a button in the bottom left corner of the output.
+Clicking this reveals an overlay of your drawing on the output, so that you can see what part of your drawing is responsible for what structure in the output.
+This is shown via the colours used in the canvas as well as telling you what that colour means by hovering over it with your mouse.
+Click the button once more to turn it back off again.

 ## Contributors
 - Lex Janssens, s2989344, Leiden University
 - Maksim Terentev, s2565137, Leiden University